 What surgery generally helps improve

-- Lower the risk of recurrence in repeated cases
+- Lower recurrence risk in recurring cases

 - Improve nail stability over time